 Day 1: Picton to Kaikoura (156 km | 2-2.5 hours)

 Ahh, Picton, the gateway to South Island… the semi-boring gateway to South Island.
 The township itself is admittedly a bit dull, but the beauty of the surrounding area of the Malborough Sounds act as a very suitable introduction to the island.

 The southbound drive to Kaikoura along State Highway 1 and following the east coast of South Island is just a taster of things to come.
-First, it’ll be a gentle coast through New Zealand’s premier wine country before reaching one of South Island’s (marginally) less dramatic coastlines—mountain ranges on the west sloping into rolling hills to the ocean.
+First, it’ll be a gentle coast through New Zealand’s premier wine country (the New Zealand vineyard tours here are EPIC!) before reaching one of South Island’s (marginally) less dramatic coastlines—mountain ranges on the west sloping into rolling hills to the ocean.